PegasusHT/Baytree/README.md

    to create, get all goals or specific goal data, or delete a goal.
    I also created some test functions to test the goal backend to make sure it works fine.
+4. <b>Home page for admin-frontend:</b>
+   I included a chart for admin-frontend, pulled data from Views.

 ### Requirements to run application
 **User-Frontend**